firemodels/fds/Utilities/Firebot/README.txt

 3. cd to the newly created ~/firebot directory

-4. Run the ./firebot_linux.sh or ./firebot_mac.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.
+4. Run the ./firebot_linux_wrapper.sh or ./firebot_mac_wrapper.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.

-(Optional) When running Firebot automatically using the cron system, the use of the run-one script is recommended, which is available from https://launchpad.net/ubuntu/+source/run-one.
-This script ensures that one instance of Firebot will not run over another instance of Firebot, which would cause file conflicts.
-The run-one script can be installed and used locally, and you can see examples of its usage in the crontab information below.
+(Note) The *_wrapper script uses a semaphore file that ensures multiple instances of Firebot do not run, which would cause file conflicts.

 =========================
 = Firebot files/scripts =